 The Spice Bazaar was known by 17th-century chroniclers as "New Bazaar" and "Valide Carsisi".
 However, since the goods sold in the shops here are mostly goods and spices from Egypt, it is seen that it started to be called the "Egyptian Bazaar" in the middle of the 18th century.
 The name Spice Bazaar was used more than the other names of the building, and foreign travelers also mentioned the building as "Egyptian Bazaar" in their travel books.

 Although it was first established by Fatih Sultan Mehmet in 1461, the Spice bazaar was rebuilt by Sultan Suleiman.

 Where İs Egyptian Bazaar?

 Egyptian Bazaar is located in Eminonu, just across the Galata bridge, next to the New Mosque.
-The Bazaar, built-in-directional way, is stretched with its L-shaped plan.
+The Bazaar, built-in-directional way.

 Tram: Take the Bağcılar- Kabataş tram line to get to Mısırşısı, which is right next to the Flower Market in Eminönü, after getting off at Eminönü.